yushan777/ComfyUI-Y7Nodes/README.md

 If clothing and footwear are set to `random` then they will the selection will correspond to the gender of the selected subject (if any).
 If manually selected, then all items are possible.

-Default data are stored in data/default`. if you wish to add your own to the lists then create them in `data/custom` with the same filename and same format as the original file.
+Default data are stored in data/default.
+If you wish to add your own custom items to the lists then create them in `data/custom` with the same filename and same format as the original file.
+This is to ensure if that if changes are made to the defaults then your custom items do not get wiped out.

 | Attribute                  | Description                                                  |
 | :------------------------- | ------------------------------------------------------------ |